pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 * The second type of data augmentation was the use of a random 3D rotation to simulate people holding the phone in different orientations which would correspond to different world frame coordinate systems.
 However, it is important to highlight that the rotation is limited to the plane orthogonal to the z-axis since this axis is always well defined by the gravity in the world's frame.
 It is also worth mentioning that this rotation is not contradictory with the rotation executed to convert the data from the phone's frame to the world's frame.
 This is explained by the fact that the conversion rotation was based in the quaternions from the gyroscope data which changes for each timestamp while the augmentation uses a single quaternion, applying the same corresponding rotation to all the samples in a 3D time series.

-The code that performs the data augmentation described above can be found in the [function augmentData](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) that generates one augmented version for each rotation rate time-series sample.
+The code that performs the data augmentation described above can be found in the [function augmentRow](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) that generates JSON augmented versions for the rotation rate samples of one sequence of measurement, this function is then parallelized by the [apply_by_multiprocessing_augmentation function](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) in order to be applied to all the data samples.
 An augmented version of the training table is created by the [function generateAugmentedTable](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) that receives as parameter the fraction of the training data that is going to have the augmented version used.

 #### 1.4 Feature Generation